philipgreat/lighting-match-engine-core/README.md

 # Ligting Match Engine Core

 A lighting fast matching engine core, focusing on mathing only.

-No assumptions, work with different assets
+No assumptions, work with different assets with max 65535 assets

+## Order types

+* Market order
+* Limit orders

+## Policies

+* Prices first
+* Time first

 ## Why fast

-* Minize depencies only tokio for networking
+* Minimize depencies only tokio for networking
 * Do things that Rust is good at
 * No DB
 * No remote cache